ssaunier/ssaunier.github.io/_posts/2013-11-06-stay-safe-on-unencrypted-public-wi-fi-networks.markdown

 ## Tunnelling to the rescue

-We want to encrypt all data passing through this public wi-fi.
+We want to encrypt the HTTP traffic passing through this public wi-fi.
 We can use a transparent proxy which will forward all your network traffic through a SSH connection to a server of yours, using [sshuttle](https://github.com/apenwarr/sshuttle).